BoiseCodeWorks/SlapGame/README.md

 ## Goals

-In this first checkpoint students will demonstrate their understanding of working with the DOM to and dynamically rendering data to the page.
+In this challenge students will demonstrate their understanding of working with the DOM to and dynamically rendering data to the page.
 They will be responsible for writing functions to handle input and styling the page utilizing Bootstrap best practices to design the page.

 <hr>